 Parking at the port runs $18 per day.
 So only a five-day cruise, you save nearly $100 from finding alternate means to the port.

 With that in mind, here is a roundup of options in getting to the Mobile cruise terminal without driving your own car.

-Uber operates everywhere in the region, and can also offer rides from the airport.
+Uber and Lyft operate everywhere in the region.
 Rides are very affordable, especially for families (up to four people can ride for the rates listed below).

 If you’ve never used these services, they are pretty simple.
 You download the app to your phone and request a ride.
 A car should arrive within just a few minutes.
 The entire transaction is handled on your credit card through the app — no money changes hands with the driver.

 Note: If you are a first time rider with Lyft, sign up here to receive a $50 ride credit good toward your first rides.

 We’ve rounded up the estimated fares for Uber to get to the Alabama Cruise Terminal.
 (Note that the taxi fares include a customary 15% tip.
 Uber doesn’t use tipping.)

 There are several taxi companies in the area that can get you around town.
 Cabs can be hailed from the airport, or you can call to have them pick you up at other locations.

 Expect cabs to cost a little more than Uber.
 If you are in the city limits of Mobile, then the extra cost likely won’t be a huge deal.
 However, you could have trouble finding a taxi willing to come pick you up if you are outside of Mobile.
 Charges for cabs are $2.50 charge for each pickup/drop-off plus $2.04 per mile and $18.00 per hour for waiting.
 Expect a cab to cost around $35 to take you from the Mobile airport to the cruise terminal.